-Professor Ross is a specialist in American Constitutional History, U.S. Nineteenth Century History, and the Civil War Era.
-His first book, Justice of Shattered Dreams: Samuel Freeman Miller and the Supreme Court During the Civil War Era (LSU, 2003), is a biography of one of the most important justices on the post-bellum Supreme Court.
+Professor Ross is a specialist in American Constitutional History, U.S. Nineteenth Century History, and the Civil War and Reconstruction Eras.
+His first book, Justice of Shattered Dreams: Samuel Freeman Miller and the Supreme Court During the Civil War Era (LSU, 2003), was a biography of one of the most important justices on the post-bellum Supreme Court.
 The book won the George Tyler Moore Civil War Center's Seaborg Award for Civil War Non-Fiction and the Association of American Jesuit College and Universities Alpha Sigma Nu Book Award.
-He has also published articles in American Nineteenth-Century History, Civil War History, Journal of Women's History, Journal of Southern History, and other periodicals.
-Several of these articles have won prizes including the Southern Historical Association's Fletcher M. Green and Charles Ramsdell Award.
-He serves on the editorial board of the Journal of Supreme Court History, the board of directors of the Louisiana Historical Association, and as a historical adviser to the United States Mint.
-He is currently working on a study of race and justice in New Orleans during Reconstruction that will be published by Oxford University Press.
+His second book, The Great New Orleans Kidnapping Case: Race, Law, and Justice in the Reconstruction Era (Oxford UP, 2014) tells the story of a sensational 1870 race trial that became intertwined with the fearsome political struggles of Reconstruction.
+The book won the 2014 Kemper Williams Prize and the 2015 New Orleans Public Library Choice Award for Non-Fiction and was a selection of the History Book Club.
+Professor Ross has also published articles in American Nineteenth-Century History, Civil War History, Journal of Women's History, Journal of Southern History, and other periodicals.
+Four of those articles have won prizes including the Southern Historical Association's Fletcher M. Green and Charles Ramsdell Award.
+He serves on the editorial board of the Journal of Supreme Court History and has served as historical adviser to the United States Mint.
+He has twice delivered Silverman lectures at the United States Supreme Court.